envoyproxy/nighthawk/README.md

 Verbosity of the output.
 Possible values: [trace, debug, info, warn, error, critical].
 The default level is 'info'.

---tunnel-concurrency <string>
-The number of concurrent event loops that should be used.
-Specify 'auto' to let Nighthawk use half the threads specified via the concurrency flag for tunneling.

 --concurrency <string>
 The number of concurrent event loops that should be used.
 Specify 'auto' to let Nighthawk leverage all vCPUs that have affinity to the